-- 57. The Vice Secretary General reminded the Council that it had decided in 1971 to invite member States to consider species which were protected in three member States and whether they could possibly extend protection also in their countries.
-A complete list of species protected in three or more member States appeared in document UPOV/C/V/32.
+- 59. The Vice Secretary General reminded the Council that it had decided in 1971 to invite member States to consider species which were protected in at least three other member States and whether they could possibly extend protection to the same species in their States (if they had not already done so).
+A list of species protected in three or more member States appeared in document UPOV/C/V/32.
 An additional document (UPOV/C/VII/12) contained a complete list of species protected in at least one member State.
-Document UPOV/C/VII/13 contained an addendum to this list. - 58.
+Document UPOV/C/VII/13 contained an addendum to this list. - 60.
 Mr. Laclavière (France) pointed out that France was currently preparing a list of genera which would receive protection in the future in France.
-This list would contain rape, sunflower, egg plant, chestnut, blackcurrant, raspberry, apple, chrysanthemum and almond. - 59.
-Mr. Butler (Netherlands) informed the Council that his country intended to extend the list to the following species: Poa compressa, Poa palustris, Anthurium, azalea and rhododenron, Cyclamen, Gerbera, Lilium, Nerine, Allium (also ornamentals), African violet and Begonia elatior. - 60.
-Miss Thornton (United Kingdom) informed the Council that her country planned to extend protection to Timothy, Cocksfoot, Tall Fescue, Meadow Fescue, Red Clover, White Clover, Lilies, Amenity Grasses (with the help of the testing facilities of the Netherlands) and maize (with the help of the testing facilities of France). - 61.
+This list would contain rape, sunflower, egg plant, chestnut, blackcurrant, raspberry, apple, chrysanthemum and almond. - 61.
+Mr. Butler (Netherlands) informed the Council that his country intended to extend the list to the following species: Poa compressa, Poa palustris, Anthurium, Rhododendron (including azaleas), Cyclamen, Gerbera, Lilium, Nerine, Allium (ornamentals), African violet and Begonia elatior. - 62.
+Miss Thornton (United Kingdom) informed the Council that her country planned to extend protection to timothy, tall fescue, meadow fescue, red clover, white clover, lilies, amenity grasses (with the help of the testing facilities of the Netherlands) and maize (with the help of the testing facilities of France). - 63.
 Dr. Böringer (Germany (Federal Republic of)) informed the Council that the list in his country would probably be extended as described in document UPOV/C/VII/13, which contained an error, mentioning January 1, 1973, instead of 1974.
-He added that, in his country, it had become clear that the central testing stations were very helpful in extending the list of species protected but that professional organizations were often against an extension of protection, especially where there were only a few breeders in the country, but the endproduct was nevertheless commercialized in it.
-Therefore, discussions should take place in order to reach agreement between member States on the grant of protection to some species at the same time in the different countries, and thus to reduce the pressure on the organizations.
+He added that, in his country, it had become clear that the central testing stations were very helpful in extending the list of species protected but that professional organizations were often against an extension of protection to further species, especially where there were only a few breeders in the country concerned, but the propagating material was nevertheless imported from other countries.
+Therefore, discussions should take place in order to reach agreement between member States on the grant of protection to some species at the same time in the different countries. - 64.
+Mr. Mejegaard (Sweden) pointed out that since the entry into force of the Plant Variety Rights Act in Sweden in 1971 no changes had been made to the list, but it was planned to extend protection to Chrysanthemum, Euphorbia and other ornamentals, although there were no testing facilities for them at the moment.

-- 62. Mr. Mejegaard (Sweden) pointed out that since the entry into force in 1971 no changes had been made to the list, but they planned to extend protection to chrysanthemums, Euphorbia and other ornamentals, although they had no testing facilities for them at the moment. - 63.
-Mr. Søndergaard (Denmark) informed the Council that his country had extended their protection for Poa, as previously they had only granted protection to Poa pratensis and Poa trivialis, whereas they had now extended it to all Poa species.
-In addition, they had extended the protection to Streptocapus and were discussing an extension of protection also to Saintpaulia and Begonias, but, for the moment, Danish law did not allow testing to be done abroad, and they still had to await an amendment of this law. - 64.
-Mr. Butler (Netherlands) pointed out that the list of species, as reproduced in document UPOV/C/VII/12, had a twofold purpose: - (a) the mentioning of the species which were protected in the different member States and - (b) a glossary of names for those species.
+- 65. Mr. Søndergaard (Denmark) informed the Council that his country had extended their protection for Poa, as previously they had only granted protection to Poa pratensis and Poa trivialis, whereas they had now extended it to all Poa species.
+In addition, they had extended the protection to Streptocarpus and were discussing an extension of protection also to saintpaulias and begonias.
+The present Danish law provided that if test results received from other countries were being used, some additional testing had to be done in the country itself.
+It was the intention to propose to Parliament in the near future to abolish this provision, and only then could the protection be extended to saintpaulias and begonias, since it was not possible to undertake any testing on these species in his country. - 66.
+Mr. Butler (Netherlands) pointed out that the list of species, as reproduced in document UPOV/C/VII/12, had a twofold purpose: - (a) the mentioning of the species which were protected in the different member States and $\ensuremath{\mathsf{N}}$ - (b) a glossary of names for those species.